joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 This example application demonstrates one technique for generating an encryption key.
-This application is designed to provide the highest level of privacy and security for users’ data.
+This application is designed to provide the highest level of privacy and security for users' data.
 One important aspect of securing private data is to require the user to enter a password each time the application connects to the database.
 Consequently, as shown in this example, an application that requires this level of privacy should never directly store the database encryption key.